-Take a few steps into your first rave or music festival and you’re going to be greeted by tons of different sights and sounds, many of which might seem a little bit different than what you’re used to.
+Take a few steps into your first rave or music festival and you’re going to be greeted by tons of different sights and sounds—many of which might seem a little bit different than what you’re used to.
 Raves and festivals might be based around the dance music and dancing the night away, but they also have a serious fashion component that can’t be ignored.
 Ravers love accessories, whether it’s fishnet tights, kandi bracelets, body chains, leg masks, or the quintessential rave staple - the face mask.
-If you’ve found yourself asking “why do people wear masks at raves?” you’re not alone, as many a new raver has entered the scene confused and intrigued.
+If you’ve found yourself asking "why do people wear rave masks?" you’re not alone, as many a new raver has entered the scene confused and intrigued.

 What is a Rave Mask?

-No two raves or festivals are exactly alike when it comes to the standard “dress code,” but one rule prevails - be yourself!
+No two raves or festivals are exactly alike when it comes to the standard dress code, but one rule prevails - be yourself!
 The theme and vibe of the rave or festival will influence what people wear to each event, but there are some wardrobe staples that you’re likely to see no matter where you’re raving or what time of year it is.
 One of those staples is the rave mask, which can be spotted pretty much everywhere you turn at nearly any rave or festival.
-Rave masks are so ubiquitous that they’re almost a symbol of rave culture, and they have tons of benefits besides making you look cute.
-You can find a huge variety of color, pattern, and style options available from shops likeiHeartRaves.
+Rave masks are so ubiquitous that they’re almost a symbol of rave culture, and they have tons of benefits aside from making you look cute.
+You can find a huge variety of color, pattern, and style options available from shops like iHeartRaves.

 When Did People Start Wearing Rave Masks?

-Not to be outdone, Italians in the 17th century began making the trend their own with paper mache masks that were literal artistic masterpieces.
-Only the ultra-rich could afford to hire artists to create these masks, so creating one was a huge deal, and the Italians began hosting their own masked parties.
+Not to be outdone, Italians in the 17th century began making the trend their own with papier-mache masks that were literal artistic masterpieces.
+Only the ultra-rich could afford to hire artists to create these masks, so creating one was a huge deal and a show of status.
 The Italians didn’t have glitter, but that didn’t stop them from decorating their masks with paint, ribbons, feathers, glass beads, and pretty much anything else you can think of.
-The Italians loved these masks because their identities were concealed, which meant that they could truly be themselves and cut loose, just like ravers do today.
+They loved these masks because their identities were concealed, which meant that they could truly be themselves and cut loose, just like ravers do today.

 Ever since those early parties hundreds of years ago, masks have been a staple on the party scene, and they’ve been fully embraced by the rave community.
 Whether you’re wearing a mask to protect your lungs and airways from floating debris, using them to accessorize your look, or trying to stay incognito so you can really let loose, you’ll be in good company wearing a mask to your next rave or festival.